tracee/tracee.github.io/why-tracee.md

   my.business.backend.Service - Something went terribly wrong!
 ```

-Integration of TracEE in your application is very easy and done with almost no effort.
+The integration of TracEE into your application is very easy and doable with almost no effort but adding the TracEE dependencies.

-Please check the <a href="/documentation/getting-started.html">Getting Started</a>, <a href="/backends/slf4j.html">Backend</a> and <a href="http://localhost:4000/bindings/servlet.html">Binding</a> sections for further details about integration TracEE into your application.
+Read the [Getting Started](/documentation/getting-started.html) and [Bindings](http://localhost:4000/bindings/servlet.html) sections for further details about integrating TracEE into your application.